chichiwang/notes/README.md

 ```

 It is convention to annotate your functions and classes using multi-line string blocks.
 Provide a space between the comment and the function implementation.

+## Installng Python Packages
+Install Python packages with [pip](https://pypi.org/project/pip/).
+They are then available for any Python program run with the version and instance of Python that pip installed the dependency to.